The Psychedelic Posters and Graphic Design of Japan's Tadanori Yokoo

 The Secret Path: The Art of Roger and Freyja Dean @ Haight Street Art Center, San Francisco

-One of the most well-known, influential, and transcedent artists of post-war Japan, Tadanori Yokoo has one of the best styles of psychedelic, meets graphic design, meets poster art, meets traditional printmaking you will ever see.
-He has had numerous retrospectives over the years, and recently was shown at the Iwate Museum of Art in Morioka, Japan.
+One of the most well-known, influential, and transcendent artists of post-war Japan, Tadanori Yokoo has one of the best styles of psychedelic, meets graphic design, meets poster art, meets traditional printmaking you will ever see.
+He has had numerous retrospectives over the years and recently was shown at the Iwate Museum of Art in Morioka, Japan.